bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

   * A PC running with Linux, and some basic knowledge about it.
   * Some basic knowledge about Perl and Bash.
   * A **rooted** Android device.
-Else enabling/disabling ADB-over-WiFi won&#8217;t work.
+Else enabling/disabling ADB-over-WiFi won't work.
   * The [Android SDK](http://developer.android.com/sdk/index.html)
   * The app [Cron4Phone](https://play.google.com/store/apps/details?id=com.aes.cron4phonefree&hl=en), which is necessary in order to enable/disable ADB-over-WiFi.
   * A static IP for your Android device within your local network.
-Normally you can achieve this by mapping your device&#8217;s MAC address (e.g. Settings->About *->Status: Wi-Fi MAX address) to a local IP via your router&#8217;s web-interface.
+Normally you can achieve this by mapping your device's MAC address (e.g. Settings->About *->Status: Wi-Fi MAX address) to a local IP via your router&#8217;s web-interface.
-  * Some time, because it&#8217;s a &#8220;nerdy&#8221; solution 😉
+  * Some time, because it's a &#8220;nerdy&#8221; solution 😉

 # **Solution**

-Let&#8217;s start setting up the solution.
+Let's start setting up the solution.

 ## Setup on Android